syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 The following screenshot displays a **Schedule** control with the appointments in a normal style.

-{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img3.png" Caption="Schedule Control with Appoinments in Simple Style."%}
+{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img3.png" Caption=""%}

 You can also customize the appointments within the **Scheduler** using the **template** support discussed in the following sections.